mizhonka/Spell-checker/Documentation/week2report.md

 ## What has been unclear or problematic?

 The algorithm seems very complicated, but I'm trying to breakdown some examples online to fully understand how they work.

+Also, I tried adding autopep8 formatting to github actions but it didn't seem to work.
+I don't think it really matters though, since I can do it via command line and Visual Studio does some formatting when saving.

 ## What next?